Kazaginac: History

 The road passing through Kazaginac is an ancient route dating back to Roman times.
 It formed part of the central road network connected to the magistral road between Salona and Hedum castellum – Argentaria, constructed under the authority of the governor of Dalmatia, Publius Cornelius Dolabella in 18/19 AD.

 Southwest of the village, at the Glavina locality, archaeologists have identified remnants of a stone-built structure.
-Earlier surveys recorded the discovery of five Roman milestone fragments from the 3rd century AD at this site, along with Roman coins.
+Earlier surveys recorded five Roman milestone fragments from the 3rd century AD at this site, along with Roman coins.

 Above the Šarića Kuće area, a stone mound is visible, possibly linked to prehistoric or Roman-era burial practices.
 Near the Catholic cemetery lies the archaeological site known as Crkvina, which may indicate the remains of an early Christian structure or settlement.

 In literature, Kazaginac is mentioned very late in history.
 The name was first mentioned in 1844 when 83 people were living in 7 houses.
 By 1867, the population rose to 129 people.

 During the socialist Yugoslavia, until 1953, the administrative territory of Kazaginac encompassed a much wider area of surrounding villages.
 In addition to Kazaginac itself, it included Bukova Gora, Korita, Liskovača, Mijakovo Polje, Pasič, Rašeljke, Renići, Rošnjače, Vinica, Zaljut and Zidine.
 Together, this administrative area covered 837 households and 5323 people.

 Today, the following hamlets make up the village of Kazaginac: Blaževići, Ćurkovići, Galići, Kurtovina, Renića Dolac, Vlaka and Vuletići.

 Historically, this village has traditionally been populated by ethnic Croats of the Catholic faith.